zhyx12/fastda/README.md

 # FastDA

-This is a simple framework for unsupervised domain adaptation.
-You can use to build your method.
+This is a simple framework for domain adaptation training.
+You can use it to build your own training process.